rhkhabure/Media-Content-Performance-Studio-Group-5/README.md

-# Media-Content-Performance-Studio-Group-5
-## Group Members
-Howard Muchaki - 668712
-Patrick Keegan - 668964
+# Media Content Performance Studio

 ## Project Summary
-A popular YouTuber approached our team seeking guidance on effectively managing their channel.
-Their primary goals were to minimise subscriber loss, enhance viewer retention, and maximise their return on investment (ROI) through both ad revenue and premium subscriptions.
-To achieve these objectives, we discussed strategies such as optimising content for engagement, analysing viewer demographics to tailor uploads, and employing effective marketing techniques to promote exclusive content for premium members.
-By focusing on fostering a loyal community and delivering consistent value, the YouTuber aims to build a sustainable and profitable channel while creating meaningful connections with their audience.
+A well-known YouTuber approached our team for guidance on effectively managing their channel.
+Their main goals were to minimize subscriber loss, enhance viewer retention, and maximize their return on investment (ROI) through ad revenue and premium subscriptions.

+To achieve these objectives, we discussed several strategies, including optimizing content for engagement, analyzing viewer demographics to tailor uploads, and using effective marketing techniques to promote exclusive content for premium members.
+By focusing on building a loyal community and consistently delivering value, the YouTuber aims to create a sustainable and profitable channel while fostering meaningful connections with their audience.

 ## Key Deliveries
 Churn prediction variables